Adyen/adyen-commercetools/extension/docs/WebComponentsIntegrationGuide.md

 ### Adding cart and product informations (lineItems) to the request

-For some payment methods, it is necessary to provide [line item details](https://docs.adyen.com/api-explorer/#/PaymentSetupAndVerificationService/latest/payments__reqParam_lineItems) within the `makePaymentRequest`.
+For some payment methods, it is necessary to provide [line item details](https://docs.adyen.com/api-explorer/#/PaymentSetupAndVerificationService/latest/payments__reqParam_lineItems) within the `createSessionRequest`.

 Extension module can generate the line item automatically, but you need to do following steps: